govuk-react/govuk-react/CONTRIBUTING.md

 - ensure you have [hub](https://hub.github.com) installed (e.g. `brew install hub`)
 - run `./scripts/release.sh`, you will be asked to choose a semver increment and, if this is the first time running hub, you will be asked for your GitHub credentials
 - this will open a PR on GitHub and draft a release
-- Edit the PR and write the release notes in the PR description
+- Edit the PR and write the release notes in the PR description (see release notes below)
 - get approval for the PR (reviewers should be reviewing the release notes in the PR description) then merge the PR
 - once the PR is merged, open the [draft release corresponding to the new version number on GitHub](https://github.com/govuk-react/govuk-react/releases), change the target branch to master, check the title and description and then click `Publish release`.